Opinion: A gorilla's life and death, in 2 viral photos

 "My human family understand that my work with the gorillas is important," he said.
 "I have a share of love that I give to my gorilla family and a share of love that I give to my human family."

-Andre Bauma said in a statement from the orphanage at Virunga National Park that knowing Ndakasi has "helped me to understand the connection between humans and great apes and why we should do everything in our power to protect them...
+Bauma said in a statement from the orphanage at Virunga National Park that knowing Ndakasi has "helped me to understand the connection between humans and great apes and why we should do everything in our power to protect them ...

 "I loved her like a child," he said.
 "Her cheerful personality brought a smile to my face every time I interacted with her."